jbroadway/docs/docs/1.0/building-your-set/dressing-your-set/saving-your-setups.md

 Once you've finished dressing your set and setting up your cameras, you can save a snapshot of your setup that you can go back to at any time.

+A saved setup consists of:

+* The set
+* The sky
+* Prop placements
+* Actor marks
+* Camera placements
+* Slideshows, teleprompters, and other show tools

 ## How to save your setup

 Press the **Save Setup** button found on the underside of the **Sets** or **Set Builder** palette.
 Flipside will